biasao/notes/designing-data-intensive-applications/ch5-replication-notes.md

 - With n = 3, w = 2, r = 2 we can tolerate one unavailable node.
 - With n = 5, w = 3, r = 3 we can tolerate two unavailable nodes.
 - Normally, reads and writes are always sent to all n replicas in parallel.
 The parameters w andr determine how many nodes we wait for

+### Write conflicts
+In order to become eventually consistent, the replicas should converge toward the same value.